-&lt;sup>10 See FHFA, Fiscal Year 2016 Performance and Accountability Report (Nov.
-15, 2016) (online at www.fhfa.gov/AboutUs/Reports/ReportDocuments/FHFA-2016-PAR.pdf).
+10 See FHFA, Fiscal Year 2017 Performance and Accountability Report (Nov.
+15, 2017) (online at www.fhfa.gov/AboutUs/Reports/Pages/Performance-and-Accountability-Report-2017.aspx).

-To assess this representation by FHFA, we reviewed and performed tests on the following FHFA procedures and guidance implemented for fiscal year 2016 to mitigate the risks of fraud, misuse, and payment delinquency:
+To assess this representation by FHFA, we reviewed the following FHFA procedures and guidance implemented for fiscal year 2017 to mitigate the risks of fraud, misuse, and payment delinquency: